European shares pause; periphery outperforms again

 By Blaise Robinson

-PARIS, Jan 8 European stocks paused on Wednesday around 5-1/2 year highs, but rising confidence that peripheral euro zone economies are starting to recover from the region's debt crisis helped markets there extend a rally.
+PARIS, Jan 8 European stocks paused on Wednesday around 5-1/2 year highs, but peripheral euro zone markets extended their rally on rising confidence that their economies are starting to recover from the regional debt crisis.

-Trading volumes on Portugal's PSI 20 benchmark share index were seven times the daily average, while turnover on the main Madrid and Dublin indices were more than twice their daily averages, according to Thomson Reuters data.
+Trading volumes on Portugal's PSI 20 benchmark share index were nearly seven times the daily average, while turnover in Madrid, Milan and Dublin were at least 40 percent higher than average, according to Thomson Reuters data.

-Peripheral euro zone stocks have seen hefty inflows recently, as the economies hit hardest by the bloc's prolonged crisis begin to show signs of improvement.

-The broad FTSEurofirst 300 index of top European shares ended 0.1 percent higher at 1,321.19, just shy of a 5-1/2 year high hit earlier in the session.
+The broad FTSEurofirst 300 index of top European shares was up 0.04 percent at 1,320.36 points, just shy of a 5-1/2 year high hit earlier in the session.

-The euro zone's blue-chip Euro STOXX 50 index ended flat, while the UK's FTSE 100 index shed 0.5 percent, Germany's DAX index dipped 0.1 percent and France's CAC 40 ended down 0.04 percent.
+The euro zone's blue-chip Euro STOXX 50 index was flat, while the UK's FTSE 100 index was down 0.4 percent, and both Germany's DAX index and France's CAC 40 were off 0.1 percent.

-The mood was brighter in the euro zone periphery, with Spain's IBEX gaining 0.7 percent, Portugal's PSI 20 up 1.4 percent, and Greece's ATG index adding 3.3 percent.

 "Overall, things are improving in the euro zone.
 Spain's recovery is gaining traction as all the efforts the country has made are starting to pay off," said Claudia Panseri, head of equity strategy at Societe Generale Private Banking, which has 84 billion euros ($114 billion) of assets under management.

 "We're particularly positive on the shares of euro zone banks that already meet Basel III capital ratios.
-They have already significantly reduced their leverage and strengthened their balance sheets."
+They have already significantly reduced their leverage and strengthened their balance sheets," she said.

-The STOXX euro zone bank index gained 1.8 percent, extending its rally so far this year to 6.2 percent, about a quarter of its gains for the whole of 2013.
+The STOXX euro zone bank index was up 1.9 percent, extending its gains so far this year to 6.4 percent, about a quarter of its gains for the whole of 2013.

+Investors, pleased by recent signs of economic improvement in peripheral euro zone countries as well as by brisk demand seen on Tuesday at Ireland's first bond sale since it exited its EU/IMF bailout, have been pouring into the countries' bonds and stocks.

+Spanish 10-year bond yields hit new four-year lows of 3.78 percent on Wednesday.

 "It's all about the peripheral yields falling, that's what triggered the rally in equities.
-Investments are flowing in, which also explains why the euro remains so strong," said Global Equities' head of quantitative sales trading David Thebault.
+Investments are flowing in, which also explains why the euro remains so strong," said David Thebault, head of quantitative sales trading, at Global Equities.

-Spanish 10-year bond yields hit new four-year lows of 3.78 percent on Wednesday after the Irish bond sale.

 March 13 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.